slowjams/AWS/Demystifying AWS.md

 └────────────┘            └─────────────────────────────────────────────────────┘
                            above records are stored as a zone file called "example.com" and SOA is the first record in the zone file

-**`CNAME` is invalid for naked/apex domains**.
-An **apex** domain is a custom domain that does not contain a subdomain, such as `example.com`, `blogs.example.com` is not apex domain
+**`CNAME` is invalid for apex domains**.
+An **apex** domain is a custom domain that does not contain a subdomain, such as `example.com`. `www.example.com` is not apex domain so that CNAME can support it.
-`ALIAS` can be used for both apex and non-apex domains and it is implemented by AWS and outside of the usual DNS standard. check https://www.ibm.com/think/topics/alias-vs-cname for more details such as how ALias records can delegte the second query to Authoritative NS
+`ALIAS` can be used for both apex and non-apex domains and it is implemented by AWS and outside of the usual DNS standard. check https://www.ibm.com/think/topics/alias-vs-cname for more details such as how ALias records can delegte the second query to Authoritative NS.
+AWS Route 53 does support alias records — but they are a special feature and not exactly the same as traditional DNS records like A or CNAME, An alias record is a Route 53–specific feature that lets you point your domain to certain AWS resources without using a CNAME.
+It **acts like an A or AAAA record* at the DNS level, but the target can be an AWS service endpoint.
+For example, you can assiocate you custom domain as a alias record (in A record) with a s3 bucket (e.g. `s3-website-us-east-1.amazonaws.comn `act as a static website)

 A Secondary Authoritative Server learns about the existence of a primary authoritative server through configuration settings within the DNS zone file, specifically the **Start of Authority** (SOA) record: